drLatta/Goose-GP-copilot/README.md

 FAQ

 Have more questions?
-See the FAQ – Goose GP Copilot for answers about use, safety, scope, and contribution.
+See the FAQ – Goose GP Copilot for answers about use, safety, scope, and contribution

 ---